U.S. Citizenship and Immigration Services

 F-1 Student visas are academic students who attend an accredited college, university, seminary, conservatory, academic high school, elementary school, or other academic institution or language training program that culminates in a degree, diploma, or certificate.

 M-1 student visas are vocational students who engage in vocational or other nonacademic programs other than language training.

 Exchange program visitors need a J-1 visa which authorizes the participation in programs for the purpose of teaching, studying, observing, conducting research, consulting, demonstrating special skills, receiving training, or to receive graduate medical education or training.

-For example, consult with business associates, negotiate a contract, attend a business conference, for medical treatment, or to accompany a family member who is requires medical treatment.
+For example, consult with business associates, negotiate a contract, attend a business conference for medical treatment, or accompany a family member who requires medical treatment.

-A tourist visa B-2 is for individuals who want to visit the United States for pleasure which is a temporarily visit for vacation or to visit family or friends.
+A tourist visa B-2 is for individuals who want to visit the United States for pleasure which is a temporary visit for vacation or to visit family or friends.

 Spouses and unmarried children under 21 years of age may receive a derivative E visa to accompany the main visa holder.